jansenicus/leetcode-python/README.md

 # leetcode-python
-This repository contains Python solution to LeetCode Problems.
+This code repository contains Python solution to LeetCode Problems.
 To improve understanding on the solution, the code includes:

 #### original leetcode url